mkthakral/ImageComparisonUtility/README.md

 | c.jpg  | d.jpg  |

 ### Output
-This utility will create a output CSV file based on input CSV file in a structure like below.
+This utility will create an output CSV file based on input CSV file in a structure like below.

 | image1 | image2 | similar | elapsed |
 | ------------- | ------------- | ------------- | ------------- |